Class of 2021 and Transfer Students

-It’s time to arrive for Fall 2016!
+It’s time to arrive for fall 2017!
 In an effort to help you get ready for your new life as a Delaware State University student, you are required to attend Welcome Days—our signature event created to help new students make a smooth transition from high school to Hornet Nation!
 All of the activities will take place on the main campus located in Dover, Delaware, from August 24-27.
 This website contains important information, so please read carefully and continue to check the site for updates as your arrival day approaches.

 What kinds of activities will take place at Welcome Days?

 Welcome Days will provide the opportunity for you to get to know your University and your fellow students.
 A full schedule of activities will be posted on this website in the days prior to the event.
 Please check this site regularly, pay close attention to the schedule planned for you and take special notice of activities marked “MANDATORY.”

 Check-in will be held in the Martin Luther King Jr. Student Center on Thursday, August 24, from 8 a.m.- 5 p.m.

 - Residential Students: Check in Thursday, August 24, from 8 a.m. – 5 p.m. before going to your residence hall.

 - Commuter Students: Check in Thursday, August 24, from 3 p.m. – 5 p.m.

 Satisfy all financial and enrollment obligations prior to Welcome Days

 - Residential Students: All new residential students must have their financial obligations satisfied with the Office of Student Accounts, completed health forms on file in the Office of Student Health Services and final official transcripts submitted to the Office of Admissions by August 5.